BharathBrahma/LP/SystemDesign-framework.md

 - System should be highly available for search, view events/hotels/etc
 - System should have really low latency for searches < 500 ms ( low latency for driver matches, )
 - System should be highly consistent for booking events/hotels/flights/drivers ( No booking twice )
+- System should be able to handle high throughput especially during peak hours / famous artists / celebrity problems

 # Capacity Estimation
 ```